ipetkov/crane/docs/API.md

 ### `craneLib.removeReferencesToRustToolchainHook`

-Defines `removeReferencesToRustToolchain()` which handles removing all references to the Rust toolchain from the installed binaries, which ensures that nix does not consider the binaries as having a (runtime) dependency on the toolchain.
+Defines `removeReferencesToRustToolchain()` which handles removing all references to the Rust toolchain from the installed binaries, ensuring that the final binaries do not have a (false) runtime dependency on the toolchain (usually due to references in panic messages).
+The current toolchain is detected via `rustc --print sysroot`.
-These references usually originate from panic messages.
-It takes 1 positional
+It takes 1 positional argument:
-argument:
 1. the installation directory for the output.
   * If not specified, the value  of `$out` will be used.
   * If `out` is not specified, an error will be raised.